jtr13/EDAV/D3/EDAV4Notes.md

 1. Change the data to any six other values and update the lengths of the bars.

-1. Bind a new dataset, `newbardata` to the bars and remove any extra bars.
+1. Bind a new dataset, `newbardata` to the bars, update the bar lengths, and remove any extra bars.

     `newbardata = [250, 125, 80, 100];`